Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 With CMR, each data track on a platter doesn’t overlap the adjacent ones—there’s a gap between them.

-An SMR drive is much slower than a CMR counterpart when you write a lot of data simultaneously.
-It also works all the time—even when the system is idle—meaning it won't last as long.
+In return, when the computer writes to an SMR hard drive, the drive picks where it wants to put information randomly.
+After that, when idle, it reorganizes the data.
+So, an SMR drive is much slower than a CMR counterpart when you write a lot of data simultaneously.
+It also works all the time—even when the system is idle—meaning it won’t last as long.

 Solid-state drives: It’s a complicated world